Romance Novels – The Ultimate Guide To Reading “Happily Ever After”

 Historical Romance

 Historical romance books are romance novels set in a time period prior to 1950.
+Popular time periods include the Regency, Victorian, and Medieval eras, and these books often combine sweeping romance with historical drama.

 Paranormal Romance

-Paranormal romances are ones where paranormal elements, fantasy worlds or science fiction are an integral part of the story.
+Paranormal romances are ones where paranormal elements, fantasy worlds, or science fiction are an integral part of the story.

 Time Travel Romance